lzwjava/blog-source/original/2025-02-05-emf-meter-en.md

 Moving a mobile phone upward or downward can generate a magnetic field, which an EMF (Electromagnetic Field) meter can detect. [^2]

+My initial experiments suggest that the radio frequency levels in my immediate surroundings are quite low, indicating a safe environment.
+This is likely due to my living in an apartment complex nestled under a mountain, resulting in poor 4G and 5G signal reception.
+Further testing in various locations is needed to draw broader conclusions.

 ---

 [^1]: